galangnovi/simulasi-chatbot/README.md

 SpeakLIFE is built with compassion to provide hope and connection for anyone who needs to be heard.
 Together, let’s make every voice matter.

+🧠 *Developed as part of DumbWays Bootcamp project.*